Build: tests will be automatically started after you explicitly build your solution.

-This preference allows you to configure shadow-copying for NUnit tests when you use Continuous Testing.
+This preference allows you to configure shadow-copying for NUnit tests when you use .
 You may need to change this preference if you reference files from your tests with a relative path.
 You can choose one of the following options:

-All files from test start folder- dotCover will explicitly copy all files from the tests start folder to a temporary folder before running tests.
+Files by filter from test start folder - dotCover will explicitly copy all files matching the filter from the tests start folder to a temporary folder before running tests.

 Note that this preference only works for NUnit tests.
 For other unit testing frameworks, dotCover does not change their original shadow-copying behavior.

 If necessary, you can use a number of properties to get the base path and build relative paths from the code of your tests: